CorvetteCole/GotoSleep/README.md

 # GotoSleep

 # TODO
+-Make notifications vibrate/make sound

+-Implement smart feature in to existing notifications (will stop notifying users to go to sleep if they stop using their phone)

+-Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)

 -Add in-app purchase to unlock premium category permanently

 -Add admob in-app purchases BE CAREFUL NOT TO REVEAL PRIVATE KEY INFO IN GITHUB REPO